MAD9137/f2024/docs/modules/week11/parsing-json.md

             let id = jsonDictionaryRow["studentID"] as?
 Int
             let name = jsonDictionaryRow["studentName"] as?
 String
             let age = jsonDictionaryRow["studentAge"] as?
 Int
             let grade = jsonDictionaryRow["studentGrade"] as?
+Double
-Double      // Do something with the current dictionary values }
+            // Use the current dictionary values before for loop repeats }
     }
 }